Is the five-flow conjecture almost false?: Acknowledgments

 \section{Acknowledgments}

 We wish to thank Gordon Royle for suggesting us to study the generalised Petersen graphs, and Alan Sokal for helpful conversations and for a critical reading of the manuscript that gave rise to many constructive comments.
+We also wish to thank an anonymous referee for his/her very detailed suggestions and criticisms that helped us to improve the manuscript.

 Both authors also thank the Isaac Newton Institute for Mathematical Sciences, University of Cambridge, for hospitality during the programme on Combinatorics and Statistical Mechanics (January--June 2008), where this project started.
-JS also thanks the \'Ecole Normale Sup\'erieure for hospitality in June 2009.
+J.S. also thanks the \'Ecole Normale Sup\'erieure for hospitality in June 2009, June 2011, and December 2012.

-The research of JS was supported in part by Spanish MEC grants FPA2009-08785 and MTM2008-03020, and by U.S.\ National Science Foundation grant PHY--0424082.
-The research of JLJ was supported in part by the European Community Network ENRAGE (grant MRTN-CT-2004-005616), and by the Agence Nationale de la Recherche (grant ANR-06-BLAN-0124-03)
+The research of J.S. was supported in part by Spanish MICINN/MINECO grants MTM2008-03020, FPA2009-08785, MTM2011-24097 and FIS2012-34379, and by U.S.\ National Science Foundation grant PHY--0424082.
+The research of J.L.J. was supported in part by the European Community Network ENRAGE (grant MRTN-CT-2004-005616), and by the Agence Nationale de la Recherche (grant ANR-06-BLAN-0124-03).